alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 #### How to Listen
-1. **Apps/Websites**: Use platforms like TuneIn, iHeartRadio, or station-specific apps.
+1. **Apps/Websites**: Use platforms like TuneIn, iHeartRadio, or station-specific apps and websites.
 2. **Smart Speakers**: "Alexa, play [station name]."
 3. **Car**: Connect via Bluetooth/aux with a smartphone app, or use in-car systems (e.g., Android Auto, Apple CarPlay).
 4. **Dedicated Devices**: Internet radio receivers (e.g., Grace Digital).